DaylightNebula/WebStreamEngine/Readme.md

   - [x] Flags
     - [x] Is static (marks if an object is affected by forces put on it for example gravity or entities pushing on it)
     - [x] Is Ray Cast Only (marks if an object can only collide with ray casts)
-- [ ] Pathfinding
-  - [ ] Use an array of points to dictate where the entity should move
-  - [ ] Shoot a ray from the entity to the target
-    - [ ] Add points to move around the target
-  - [ ] Remove any points that make the pathfinding slower
 - [x] Scene system
   - [x] Clear UI on state change
   - [x] Clear old entities that aren't marked keep (if an entity with the same id and is marked keep, just keep the old one and skip the new one)